Yews to Eucalypts

 Early Life:

 Walter Hancock I can now say with some assuredness was born in 1833.
 He was baptised at St Luke’s West Norwood, London, England.
 His death certificate (which I purchased) gave his age at death as 45, which was incorrect.
 He was 38 at his death.
 Walter was in custodial care at the time of his death.
 Louisa was born and raised a stones-throw away in Clapham in London, England.
 His certificate of death is notably sparse of detail.
-Walter was recorded as Hancox on his birth records which no doubt reflected how his parents pronounced their name.
+Walter was recorded as Hancox on his birth records which may have reflected how his parents pronounced their name.

 Walter had eight known siblings.
 William Hancock b 1830, John Hancock b 1835, Martha Hancock b 1838, James Hancock b 1840, Anne Hancock b 1842, Henry Hancock b 1845, Jane Hancock b 1850 and Caroline Hancock b 1854.

 Louisa’s father was Robert Hall and Walter’s father was William Hancock.
 Robert was a plasterer and William a carman.
 As a carman William would have been delivering goods in a horse-drawn cart.
-Louisa’s father Robert Hall was recorded as a plasterer.

 This image has an empty alt attribute; its file name is hall-and-hancock-marriage-record-england.png